grapl-security/grapl/firecracker/packer/README.md

 Here we use Packer to build a Firecracker RootFS.
 The general flow is as
 follows:

-- Spin up an EC2 instance, jsut like a normal build-AMI Packer job would do.
+- Spin up an EC2 instance, just like a normal build-AMI Packer job would do.
 - Create an image file (`create_rootfs_image.sh`).
-It will be provisioned with Ubuntu Focal, for now.
+It will be provisioned with Debian Bullseye.
 - [NOT DONE YET] Copy the Grapl Plugin Bootstrap Client into the image and hook it up to systemd.
 - The final `provisioner "file"` stanza of build-rootfs.pkr.hcl will download